fujiepku/fujiepku.github.io/_pages/about.md

 ---
 Our group is a part of [The Laboratory of AI for Electrochemistry (AI4EC lab)](https://ai4ec.ikkem.com/).

 Our research group specializes in **multimodal spectroscopic computational simulations of complex interfaces**.
-We focus on developing and applying advanced algorithms, including artificial intelligence, theortical chemistry and computational physics, to investigate **the intricate relationship between spectral features and microscopic structure**.
+We focus on developing and applying advanced algorithms to investigate **the intricate relationship between spectral features and microscopic structure**.

 We aim to provide deeper insights into the microscopic structures at complex interfaces, contributing to advancements in **materials science**, **water science**, **electrochemistry** and related fields.